 - Offer job training, and create job opportunities

-- Created a place where residents to get to know each other through activities like pot-luck dinners or communal meals, community gardens and composing workshops, crafts like quilting or using recycled materials
+- Created a place where residents can get to know each other through activities like pot-luck dinners or communal meals, community gardens and composing workshops, crafts like quilting or using recycled materials

-- Intergenerational programs that ring older and younger residents together
+- Intergenerational programs that bring older and younger residents together

-- Encourage participating in sports and other physical activities
+- Encourage participation in sports and other physical activities

 - Creative science, story-telling, or other arts activities

-- Other fun events like movie night, concerts, dances
+- Fun events like movie night, concerts, dances

 - A hub from which to explore the neighborhood or to gather for trips around the city or beyond